Nom Nom Dessert Stout - Archived

 Brewing beer is the process of combining a starch source (in this case, a malt brewing extract) with yeast.
 Once combined, the yeast eats the sugars in the malt, producing alcohol and carbon dioxide (CO2).
 This process is called fermentation.

-1. Remove the yeast packet from under the lid of the can of Brewing Extracts, then place the unopened cans and BrewMax LME in hot tap water.
+- Remove the yeast packet from under the lid of the can of Brewing Extracts, then place the unopened cans in hot tap water.

-4. When done rinse the grain bag with 1-cup of hot water then discard.
-Then add in both packets of booster and mix until dissolved.
-Then add in the Smooth LME and mix until dissolved and then add in the lactose.
-Once everything is mixed bring this mixture back to a boil.
+- When done rinse the grain bag with 1-cup of hot water then discard.
+Then add in both packets of booster and LME and mix until dissolved.
+Then add in the lactose.
+Once everything is mixed, maintain a boil.

 Put your fermenter in a location with a consistent temperature between 68° and 78° F (20°-25° C), and out of direct sunlight.
 Ferment for 21 days.